-An independent evaluation report funded by the Home Office has been produced, but remains unpublished.
-SBS has also commissioned an evaluation by the London Metropolitan University, which will be published soon.
-12 The findings of the latter evaluation show that providing financial assistance is a vital safety net, but victims do need more money for longer as the current rates are below those for Universal Credit, despite a recent rise to deal with the cost-of-living crisis.
+An independent evaluation report funded by the Home Office was published in August 2023.
+SBS also commissioned an independent evaluation by the Child and Women Abuse Studies Unit (CAWSU) at London Metropolitan University, which was also published in August.
+The findings of both evaluations show that providing financial assistance is a vital safety net, but victims do need more money for longer as the current rates are below those for Universal Credit, despite a recent rise to deal with the cost-of-living crisis.
 Many are still unable to access a refuge in areas where there are high rents, and instead women and children are housed in unsuitable accommodation such as bed and breakfast or hotels.
 Also, some refuges are reluctant to accept referrals if funding is only available for a short period, particularly in complex spousal/partner, non-spousal/partner visa and undocumented cases which may take some time to resolve.
-This evaluation recommends an extension to the DVILR and the DDVC to protect all migrant victims as well other reforms such as extending the DDVC to six months.
+This latter evaluation recommends an extension to the DVILR and the DDVC to protect all migrant victims as well other reforms such as extending the DDVC to six months.
 The echoes the recommendations of the independent evaluation by the University of Warwick of the previous TTF funded pilot.
-13
+16